 What are fast radio bursts?
 Why are astronomers so excited about them?
-Find out in Everyday Einstein.
+Find out in Ask Science.

 In 2007, astronomers digging through archival data from six years prior, found a very strong, very brief burst of radio emission coming from an unidentified source in space.
 The detection, sometimes called the Lorimer burst after the lead astronomer on the project, was the first discovery of its kind.
 It introduced us to a new class of objects dubbed fast radio bursts or FRBs for short.
 “Fast” because these blips are very short—less than 5 milliseconds in duration.
 So chop one second into a thousand parts and you’re looking at less than five of your pieces.